SovereignCloudStack/standards/Design-Docs/flavor-naming-strategy.md

 ## The names are complex!

 True.
-The long names take some time to get used to: To take a worst case example:
+The long names take some time to get used to: To take a worst-case example:
 You will need some time before you can parse `SCS-4C:32:100s-kvm-hwv-i3h-GNa:64` into 4 dedicated cores, 32GiB Ram, 100GB SSD on a KVM hypervisor with nested virtualization support on an intel